'Tron 3' is in the works with Daft Punk returning to score

 He continued: “The right and first thing to do is to bring Daft Punk back and see if they want to [return]… We don’t even know who will be directing yet.
 We’re hopeful that Joe Kosinski will come back and do another one.
 A lot of things gotta fall into the right places.”

-Daft Punk have also signed on to score a new Dario Argento film, Occhiali Neri, which will be Argento’s first film in eight years.
+Daft Punk are also in talks on to score a new Dario Argento film, Occhiali Neri, which will be Argento’s first film in eight years.